Sonic the Hedgehog: The Movie

-Sonic the Hedgehog (ソニック★ザ★ヘッジホッグ, Sonikku za Hejjihoggu) or Sonic the Hedgehog: The Movie is a 1996 Japanese two-part original video animation (OVA) based on the Sonic the Hedgehog video games by Sega.
+Sonic the Hedgehog (ソニックザヘッジホッグ, Sonikku za Hejjihoggu) or Sonic the Hedgehog: The Movie is a 1996 Japanese two-part original video animation (OVA) based on the Sonic the Hedgehog video games by Sega.
 It was produced by Studio Pierrot and directed by Kazutaka Ikegami.
 It features Sonic, Tails, Knuckles, Dr. Eggman (Dr. Robotnik in the English release), Metal Sonic, and supporting characters created for the OVA.

 The first episode was released in Japan on January 26, 1996, and the second on March 22.
 The series was licensed and dubbed in English by ADV Films, who released it as a direct-to-video film on September 7, 1999, to coincide with the international release of the game Sonic Adventure.
+It received positive reviews from critics.

 Plot

 Part 1

-Sonic the Hedgehog is relaxing on the beach of South Island with Miles "Tails" Prower, when Old Man Owl arrives with a message from the President asking Sonic to come to his office.
+Sonic the Hedgehog relaxes on the beach of South Island with Miles "Tails" Prower when Old Man Owl arrives with a message from the President asking Sonic to come to his office.
 Once there, they discover Dr. Ivo Robotnik has taken the President and his daughter Sara prisoner.
-After giving exposition of how Planet Freedom works (explaining the two "dimensions" of the planet, The Land of the Sky, and The Land of Darkness), Robotnik explains that a giant mecha named Metal Robotnik ("Black Eggman" in the original Japanese release) has exiled him from his utopian city of Robotropolis ("Eggmanland" in the original) and sabotaged the Robot Generator, which will explode by sunrise the next day.
-He asks Sonic to head to the Land of Darkness to stop it in exchange for the President and Sara's lives.
-Once there, Metal Robotnik tries to stop them from reaching the generator.
+After giving an exposition of how Planet Freedom works—explaining the two "dimensions" of the planet, The Land of the Sky, and The Land of Darkness—Robotnik explains that a giant mecha that he created named Metal Robotnik (Note: "Black Eggman" in the original Japanese release) has turned against him, exiled him from his city of Robotropolis (Note: "Eggmanland" in the original) and sabotaged the Robot Generator, which will explode by sunrise the next day.
+Robotnik asks Sonic to head to the Land of Darkness to stop it in exchange for the President and Sara's lives.

+Upon arrival in the Land of Darkness, Sonic and Tails find themselves in a deserted city known as the 'Ancient Relics'.
+There they are confronted by Metal Robotnik, who tries to stop them from reaching the generator.
 Knuckles the Echidna arrives and rescues them, and all three team up to destroy the mecha.
-Unbeknownst to them, Metal Robotnik is revealed to have been controlled by Robotnik, with Sara unwillingly in tow.
-The episode ends with Sonic, Tails, and Knuckles heading to Robotropolis.
+Unbeknownst to them, Metal Robotnik was a non-sentient robot controlled by Robotnik.
+A furious Robotnik emerges from Metal Robotnik's wreckage; proclaiming that once Sonic arrives in Robotropolis, he shall encounter something far more evil than Metal Robotnik.